My shopping cart

 As the name alludes, a tank bag attaches to the tank of your bike.
 They can come in a range of designs and sizes.
 Some key features and benefits that you should look for when buying a tank bag include:

 Motorcycle tank bags are great for everyday use, allowing you to store your essential items in a compact and easily transportable way.
 They don’t take up much room or hinder your mobility on the bike.
-Another bonus of it being on your tank, is that it’s never out of sight; and features such as a clear map pouch means you don’t have to worry about a mounting bracket.
+Another bonus of it being on your tank is that it’s never out of sight, and features such as a clear map pouch mean you don’t have to worry about a mounting bracket.
 Certain designs like the GEARS ‘Explorer Motorcycle Tank Bag’ even convert into a backpack with padded shoulder straps, making it the perfect ‘on-the-go’ bag.

 They are compatible with most bikes.
 Since tank bags tend to be on the smaller side, and are easy to install and detach; making them a solid choice all around.

 Saddlebags sit across the rear portion of your motorcycle seat and rest on the side of your bike.
 Some of the key features include: